1,000+ Opportunities

 , Suite 100 24-007-01 - EECBG Application 24-007-02 - EECBG Application Instructions 24-007-03 - EECBG Program Budget Spreadsheet 24-007-04 - EECBG Lighting & Project Metrics Templates Davis Bacon and Related Acts (DBA) Fact Sheet Build America Buy America Fact Sheet Guidance on Submission of Waiver for DOE Buy America Requirement Environmental Questionnaire (NEPA) Form 106 - State Historical Preservation Office

-Based on current listing details, eligibility includes: Local units of government in eligible areas may join with economic development organizations, local educational institutions, and community-based groups to apply for the grant.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local units of government in eligible areas may join with economic development organizations, local educational institutions, and community-based groups to apply for the grant.
+Confirm the full requirements in the official notice before applying.